-The Transporter Kombi also provides plenty of load compartment, proving its worth day in and day out.
+The Transporter Kombi provides space for up to nine people and plenty of load compartment, proving its worth day in and day out.

 Technical details, equipment specs and colours of the models presented here may vary from country to country.
 For binding specifications select your country's local Volkswagen Commercial Vehicles website.